prabhatx0/my_ChatTS_/README.md

 ### Try the ChatTS Model
 - Following the steps in `Installation` to download the trained `ChatTS` model and place it under `ckpt`.
 - The ChatTS model can be loaded directly using the `transformers` library.
 However, due to the time series data as input, the API usage differs from the standard implementation. **Refer to `demo.ipynb` for more information.**
+- **About `sp` Encoding.** To facilitate the input of variable-length batch time series, we adopted a method named `sp` encoding when encoding the time series.
+For each time series data point, an additional numerical value of 1.0 is added as a mask.
+For convenience, we have provided a series of functions to normalize and convert the time series and text (Value-Preserved Time Series Encoding).
+Please refer to `demo.ipynb` for more information about their usage.

 ### Deepspeed Model Inference for Evaluation
 - We provide a simple script for inference of ChatTS (`chatts/inference_tsmllm_deepspeed.py`) with `deepspeed`.
 After installing `deepspeed`, please set the `WORKDIR` (the absolute path of the current directory) and the evaluation dataset in the script.
 Then, run the following command to do the model inference: